-My understanding is that the moral imperative of asking a woman if she will marry a man is a Jewish teaching based on Genesis 24:57-59.
-This is where the servant of Abraham asked Rebekah if she would go to be the wife of Isaac.
-She said “yes”.
+I understand the moral imperative of asking a woman if she will marry a man is Jewish teaching based on Genesis 24:57-59.
+This passage of Scripture is where the servant of Abraham asked Rebekah if she would go to be the wife of Isaac.
+She said, “yes.”

-Within God there’s a compelling respect of choice.
-He made mankind as “free moral agents” meaning that He has given each of us the freedom to choose.
-What we chose reveals our character, who we trust, and who we love.
+Within God, there’s compelling respect for choice.
+He made mankind “free moral agents,” meaning He has given us the freedom to choose.
+What we choose reveals our character, who we trust, and who we love.
 Every choice carries an aspect of morality.
-It’s like the French language which carries gender characteristics to its words, so our choices carry moral characteristics.
+It’s like the French language, which has gender characteristics to its words, so our choices carry moral characteristics.
 God gave us the freedom to choose even when our choice can harm us and others.
 And, He holds us accountable for our choices.

-God doesn’t do evil, we do evil because we can, not because He made us do it.
-God can and will stop evil, but it seems this usually requires much prayer from His children.
+God doesn’t do evil; we do evil because we can.
+God can and will stop evil, but this usually requires much prayer from His children.
 Not until there is a unity of God’s people asking Him to intervene in the affairs of mankind does He step in and say, “No more!”
-This is one of the reasons we are admonished to pray for our leaders: leaders in church, in government, in all positions of authority.
+This truth is one of the reasons we are admonished to pray for our leaders: leaders in the church, government, and all positions of authority.

-As I mentioned earlier, with every choice there is a moral imperative – an immediate moral impact from our choice.
-It seems that God holds this freedom so highly that nothing He does will override our freedom in this life.
-People can even choose to shoot people, steal money or reject Jesus – each of these carry a moral impact.
+As I mentioned, every choice has a moral imperative – an immediate moral impact from our choice.
+God seems to hold this freedom so highly that nothing He does will override our freedom in this life.
+People can even choose to shoot people, steal money or reject Jesus – each carries a moral impact.